Python-SIP/sip/doc/examples.rst

     requires = ["sip >=6, <7"]
     build-backend = "sipbuild.api"

-    # Specify the PEP 566 metadata for the project.
+    # Specify the PEP 621 metadata for the project.
-    [tool.sip.metadata]
+    [project]
     name = "fib"

     # Configure the building of the fib bindings.